What is CROHMIQ® brand fabric?

 CROHMIQ static protective FIBC are used by Fortune 500 companies and others in a wide range of applications where flammable gas or vapor such as ethylene, toluene or methane or flammable dust such as corn starch, resins, and fertilizers are present.

-CROHMIQ FIBC have an outstanding safety record with over 40 million FIBC used since 1995.
+CROHMIQ FIBC have an outstanding safety record with over 40 million FIBC used since their introduction.

 Why is CROHMIQ unique?